dotnet/docs/docs/core/compatibility/deployment/7.0/deprecated-trimmer-default-action.md

 ## Recommended action

 The best resolution is to resolve all the trim warnings in your application.
 For information about resolving the warnings in your own libraries, see [Introduction to trim warnings](../../../deploying/trimming/fixing-warnings.md).
 For other libraries, contact the author to request that they resolve the warnings, or choose a different library that already supports trimming.
 For example, you can switch to <xref:System.Text.Json?displayProperty=fullName> with [source generation](../../../../standard/serialization/system-text-json-source-generation.md), which supports trimming, instead of `Newtonsoft.Json`.
-With that there should be no need to use `TrimmerDefaultAction` anymore.
+With that library, you should no longer need to use `TrimmerDefaultAction`.

 To revert to the previous behavior, use [`global.json`](../../../tools/global-json.md) to pin your project to .NET 6 SDK.